templatecookie/albert-html/README.md

 This repository contains Webpack and SCSS boilerplate code to quickly get started on building a webpage following a simplified version of the 7-1 pattern.

 ## SASS folder structure
-It contains these folders :
+It contains these folder and files :

 - `abstracts` : functions, variables
 - `base` : reset, typography,